astronomer/astro-blog/posts/airflow-infrastructure.md

 date: 2019-03-11T00:00:00.000Z
 ---

 You learn a few things after Airflowing day in and day out for 2+ years.
 From initial DAG troubleshooting gotchas to more advanced lessons in architectural design, we've jumped down just about every rabbit hole there is with Airflow.
-Today, we're here to discuss one of the more significant design choices folks are forced to make when architecting their Airflow infrastructure: Is it better to run one monolitic Airflow instance to power all of your org's DAGs, or is splitting things out into multiple Airflow instances based on business function the way to go?
+Today, we're here to discuss one of the more significant design choices folks are forced to make when architecting their Airflow infrastructure: Is it better to run one monolithic Airflow instance to power all of your org's DAGs, or is splitting things out into multiple Airflow instances based on business function the way to go?

 ## A Quick History of Astronomer